atmelino/d3no-chart-_dev/README.md

 ## d3no-chart

 d3no-chart is a fork of d3no-data.
-It adds the functionality of live updating a line chart.
+It adds the functionality of a line chart with live updates.

 ## Examples